matter-labs/zinc/zinc-book/src/06-operators/02-bitwise.md

 `<<` and `<<=` are binary operators.

 **Accepts**
-1. Integer expression (any type except `field`)
+1. Unsigned integer expression (excluding `field`)
-2. Constant integer expression
+2. Constant unsigned integer expression

 **Returns** an integer result of the operand 1 type.